top of page

 Horse Cave, KY 42749

-Founded by Patricia “Sister Schubert” Barnes in 1989, today the brand bearing her name is known for producing 12 varieties of melt-in-your-mouth-delicious rolls that go from freezer to table in minutes.
-Located at 900 Top Quality Drive in Horse Cave, employing several hundred people from Horse Cave, Hart Co., and surrounding communities.
+Founded by Patricia “Sister Schubert” Barnes in 1989, the brand bearing her name is known today for producing 12 varieties of melt-in-your-mouth-delicious rolls that go from freezer to table in minutes.
+Located at 900 Top Quality Drive in Horse Cave, it employs several hundred people from Horse Cave, Hart Co., and surrounding communities.

 Geothermal